Enforcement seen key to success of China's new environmental markets

 The country has had little success in efforts to boost the powers of the environment ministry to enforce pollution rules.

-China has not released any details of its plan, but a pollution market would probably target emissions such as sulfur dioxide (SO2) and nitrous oxide (NOx) from power plants and industrial boilers.
+China has not released any details of its plan, but a pollution market would probably target emissions such as sulphur dioxide (SO2) and nitrous oxide (NOx) from power plants and industrial boilers.

 Most power plants have installed scrubbers to cut those emissions, but few use them, as they swell running costs by around 10 percent.